-The project will develop livelihood diversification, supporting a transition from highly vulnerable existing livelihoods towards alternatives that are climate resilient (and also low carbon, in line with national CRGE objectives).
+The project will develop livelihood diversification options for women and men, supporting a transition from highly vulnerable existing livelihoods towards alternatives that are climate resilient (and also low carbon, in line with national CRGE objectives).
 This will include:

 - Activity 1.5.1.
-Collate existing socio economic data for the project area and conduct vulnerability assessment of the community, including gender disaggregated analysis; - Activity 1.5.2.
-Conduct consultation with the local community to understand the available livelihood options and foster innovative adaptive practices;

-- Activity 1.5.3 Sensitize the community and discuss current climate variability and future climate change risks to better understand vulnerability; - Activity 1.5.4 Identify appropriate options and develop a comprehensive livelihood diversification plan for the project area.
+Collate existing socio economic data for the project area and conduct vulnerability assessment of the community, including a gender disaggregated analysis of the specific needs of men and women; - Activity 1.5.2.
+Consult with women and men in the local community to understand the available livelihood options and foster innovative adaptive practices; - Activity 1.5.3.
+Sensitize the community and discuss current climate variability and future climate change risks to better understand vulnerability; - Activity 1.5.4.
+Identify appropriate options and develop a comprehensive gender responsive livelihood diversification plan for the project area.